-A multisig wallet uses a unique digital signature that requires more than one private key to authenticate an outgoing transaction, while an MPC wallet divides a single private key among multiple parties.
+A multisig wallet uses a unique digital signature that requires more than one private key to authenticate an outgoing transaction.
+In contrast, an MPC wallet divides a single private key among multiple parties.

-Typically, non-custodial crypto wallets, which give the user control over the private keys, have one private key that provides access to funds stored in the wallet.
-This means that only this one private key needs to sign and verify an outgoing transaction.
-No further authorization is required.
-Multisig wallets have multiple parties each with their own private key, and a majority of the parties must all sign a transaction to complete it.
+Non-custodial crypto wallets, which allow the user to control their private keys, usually have a single private key that grants access to the funds in the wallet.
+This means that only one private key is required to sign and verify an outgoing transaction without the need for additional authorization.
+In contrast, Multisig wallets involve multiple parties, each with their own private key, and a transaction can only be completed if a majority of the parties sign it.

 Multisig technology is closely associated with the advent of Bitcoin.
-Multisig technology was first introduced to the Bitcoin network circa 2012 and since then, has led to the widespread availability of multisig wallets.
-Like MPC-based wallets, multisig wallets are also intended to enhance security.
+It was first introduced to the Bitcoin network around 2012, leading to the widespread availability of multisig wallets.
+Like MPC-based wallets, multisig wallets are also designed to enhance security.

 Downsides of Multisig Wallets